5 Sustainable Tips on How to Be Healthy, Year After Year

 The most basic question to ask yourself is: do I feel good?
 If the answer is no, focus on adding one habit that can help you feel better and improve your health.
 Need a place to start?

-Here are my top 5 healthy habits to help you feel great, year after year:
+Here are my top 5 healthy habits on how to be healthy that will help you feel great, year after year:

 1. Eliminate inflammatory foods.

 It’s often under-estimated how food can affect your overall well-being but Inflammatory foods can absolutely keep you from feeling your best.
 Inflammatory foods not only cause noticeable inflammation in the joints and digestive tract, but also in the brain – which can trigger symptoms like brain fog, anxiety, depression and headaches.

 What are inflammatory foods?
 Generally, processed packaged foods with more than 5 ingredients is a good place to start eliminating.
 Foods with unpronounceable ingredients, especially those containing seed oils that are sweetened with sugar or high fructose corn syrup, will stoke the fires of inflammation.

 If you’ve already eliminated junk foods and other sugars but still aren’t feeling great, consider a two-week respite from gluten, dairy or both.
 Many people are sensitive to these foods, too, which results in chronic inflammation.

 And, in some cases, if you are really inflamed even healthy foods can cause inflammation!
 A Mediator Release Test (aka MRT LEAP food sensitivity test) might be a good next step in determining those triggers - what you’re sensitive to and what you’re not - followed by an individualized elimination diet.
 This is the gold standard for determining your BEST foods.
 Learn more about the LEAP food sensitivity test HERE.

 When people ask me how to be healthy, the first step is to you focus on whole, healthy, minimally processed foods because you will see immediate improvement in how you feel!